Gaia Host Status

 Affected Services: Gaia Host Operations Planned Shutdown

-Gaia Host shutdown extension to September 1, 2019 for Hosting services and October 1, 2019 for Domain Transfers OutProcessing of Domain Transfer Out requests and helping customers with recommendations on moving sites to minimize Hosting services downtime, has taking much more time then expected.
+Gaia Host shutdown additional extension to October 1, 2019 for Hosting services and November 1, 2019 for Domain Transfers OutProcessing of Domain Transfer Out requests and helping customers with recommendations on moving sites to minimize Hosting services downtime, has been taking much more time then expected.

 Priority as always is on minimizing downtime.
 We are working through requests for Transfers and Hosting moves as quickly as possible.